 AETR stands for Accord Européen sur les Transports Routiers.
 UK drivers and operators may know it better as the 'European Agreement Concerning the Work of Crews of Vehicles Engaged in International Road Transport'.

-Note: Check whether EU or AETR rules apply to passenger carrying vehicle or goods vehicles.
+Note: Check whether the rules on EU or AETR driving hours apply to your passenger carrying vehicle or goods vehicles.

 There is no need to use a tachograph if EU rules do not cover your vehicle type.
 The same applies if the vehicle is exempt from EU rules on drivers' hours.